Code-Institute-Submissions/Gomsur-roberts-bike-rentals/readme.md

 ## Features

-There is a couple of features that could be implemented such as:
+There is a couple of features that could be implemented
-* More bikes
+* More bikes in the product category
 * Adding more products and images to accessories page
-* Add a payment method for booking
+* Add a payment method for reserving a bike
+* Possibility to add a blog page to the site to engage the customers
+* Start a loyalty club to gather the bike interested people

 ## Robert's Rental Bikes Deployment